 The color palette here is simple but bold.
 The calls-to-action (“Shop Spring Favorites” and “Make them yours”) are hard to miss because of the white space and contrast in relation to the rest of the design.
 Also, the photos are big and exciting, showing the product in action.

-Mixing it up with a number of different layouts within the same emails keeps your reader interesting, and also shows off your products in a neat way.
+Mixing it up with a number of different layouts within the same emails keeps your reader interested, and also shows off your products in a neat way.
 You'll notice there are a number of different call-to-actions, giving the reader various opportunities to shop.

 Newsletters are a great way to share your mission and to ask for support.
 Before you ask for any kind of support, build trust and credibility with your reader first by sending a welcome email and saying what your non-profit does.